 Other adverse effects

 no data available

 Product:

 Additional ecological information

-: Product is a mixture of non-volatile components, which are not expected to be released to air in any significant quantities.
+Product is a mixture of non-volatile components, which are not expected to be released to air in any significant quantities.

 Not expected to have ozone depletion potential, photochemical ozone creation potential or global warming potential.

 Poorly soluble mixture.

 May cause physical fouling of aquatic organisms.
-Mineral oil is not expected to cause any chronic effects to aquatic organisms at concentrations less than 1 mg/l.
 SECTION 13.
-DISPOSAL CONSIDERATIONS Disposal methods Waste from residues : Waste product should not be allowed to contaminate soil or ground water, or be disposed of into the environment.
-According to OSHA Hazard Communication Standard, 29 CFR 1910.1200 Version 11.3 Revision Date: 01/15/2016 Print Date: 05/02/2016 Waste, spills or used product is dangerous waste.
-Disposal should be in accordance with applicable regional, national, and local laws and regulations.
-Local regulations may be more stringent than regional or national requirements and must be complied with.
+DISPOSAL CONSIDERATIONS Disposal methods Waste from residues : Recover or recycle if possible.
+It is the responsibility of the waste generator to determine the toxicity and physical properties of the material generated to determine the proper waste classification and disposal methods in compliance with applicable regulations.
+Do not dispose into the environment, in drains or in water courses Waste product should not be allowed to contaminate soil or ground water, or be disposed of into the environment.
+Waste, spills or used product is dangerous waste.
 Contaminated packaging : Dispose in accordance with prevailing regulations, preferably to a recognized collector or contractor.
 The competence of the collector or contractor should be established beforehand.
 Disposal should be in accordance with applicable regional, national, and local laws and regulations.
+Local legislation Remarks : Disposal should be in accordance with applicable regional, national, and local laws and regulations.
 SECTION 14.
-TRANSPORT INFORMATION National Regulations US Department of Transportation Classification (49 CFR Parts 171-180) Not regulated as a dangerous good International Regulation IATA-DGR Not regulated as a dangerous good IMDG-Code Not regulated as a dangerous good Transport in bulk according to Annex II of MARPOL 73/78 and the IBC Code Pollution category : Not applicable Ship type : Not applicable Product name : Not applicable Special precautions : Not applicable Special precautions for user Remarks : Special Precautions: Refer to Chapter 7, Handling & Storage, for special precautions which a user needs to be aware of or needs to comply with in connection with transport.
-Additional Information : MARPOL Annex 1 rules apply for bulk shipments by sea.
+TRANSPORT INFORMATION National Regulations US Department of Transportation Classification (49 CFR Parts 171-180) Not regulated as a dangerous good According to OSHA Hazard Communication Standard, 29 CFR 1910.1200 Version 2.1 Revision Date: 10/20/2017 Print Date: 10/21/2017 International Regulations IATA-DGR Not regulated as a dangerous good IMDG-Code Not regulated as a dangerous good Transport in bulk according to Annex II of MARPOL 73/78 and the IBC Code Not applicable for product as supplied.
+MARPOL Annex 1 rules apply for bulk shipments by sea.
+Special precautions for user Remarks : Special Precautions: Refer to Chapter 7, Handling & Storage, for special precautions which a user needs to be aware of or needs to comply with in connection with transport.
 SECTION 15.
 REGULATORY INFORMATION OSHA Hazards : No OSHA Hazards EPCRA - Emergency Planning and Community Right-to-Know Act CERCLA Reportable Quantity This material does not contain any components with a CERCLA RQ., Shell classifies this material as an "oil" under the CERCLA Petroleum Exclusion, therefore releases to the environment are not reportable under CERCLA.
-According to OSHA Hazard Communication Standard, 29 CFR 1910.1200 Version 11.3 Revision Date: 01/15/2016 Print Date: 05/02/2016 SARA 304 Extremely Hazardous Substances Reportable Quantity This material does not contain any components with a section 304 EHS RQ.
+SARA 304 Extremely Hazardous Substances Reportable Quantity This material does not contain any components with a section 304 EHS RQ.
 SARA 311/312 Hazards : No SARA Hazards SARA 302 : No chemicals in this material are subject to the reporting requirements of SARA Title III, Section 302.
 SARA 313 : This material does not contain any chemical components with known CAS numbers that exceed the threshold (De Minimis) reporting levels established by SARA Title III, Section 313.
 Clean Water Act This product does not contain any Hazardous Chemicals listed under the U.S. CleanWater Act, Section 311, Table 117.3.
-Pennsylvania Right To Know Residual Oils (Petroleum) Solvent Dewaxed 64742-62-7 Distillates (petroleum), solvent-dewaxed 64742-65-0 heavy paraffinic California Prop 65 This product does not contain any chemicals known to State of California to cause cancer, birth defects, or any other reproductive harm.
+Pennsylvania Right To Know Diphenylamine 122-39-4 California Prop 65 This product does not contain any chemicals known to State of California to cause cancer, birth defects, or any other reproductive harm.

 The components of this product are reported in the following inventories: EINECS : All components listed or polymer exempt.
-TSCA : All components listed.
+According to OSHA Hazard Communication Standard, 29 CFR 1910.1200 Version 2.1 Revision Date: 10/20/2017 Print Date: 10/21/2017 TSCA : All components listed.